 Loama Resort, Raa Atoll

 Luxury and local charm in an idyllic beach location.
-Genuine attempt to introduce Maldivian heritage to a luxury resort.
+A genuine attempt to introduce Maldivian heritage to a luxury resort.

 Bibee Guesthouse, North Male Atoll